dicodiaz/tic-tac-toe/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React-Redux setup
+# Tic-Tac-Toe

-This is a simple yet powerful React-Redux boilerplate for later use as a starting point in other projects.
-It derives from `create-react-app` with a few modifications, which include installing StyleLint, ESLint, and Bootstrap, removing unimportant files, and adding some content to the remaining files.
-It features a functional Counter component that implements Redux for state management, using `useSelector` and `useDispatch` hooks.
+This is the classic Tic-Tac-Toe game, built with React.
+Features:

+- Indicates when a player has won the game,
+- Stores a game’s history as a game progresses,
+- Allows players to review a game’s history and see previous versions of a game’s board.

 ## Mobile